 The Committee for a Constructive Tomorrow, which has received more than $7 million from DT in recent years, has for many years attacked human-caused climate change science and the renewable energy industry.

 CFACT’s head of communications is Marc Morano, who runs the climate science denial website ClimateDepot.
-Media Matters for America named Morano the “climate misinformer of the year”.
+Media Matters for America named Morano the “climate misinformer of the year” in 2012.